kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

       - gcc hello_world.c
       - ./a.out
 ```

+## Write code inline with the Shell task

 On top of that, we can also still write our code inline too if we’d prefer using the `inputFiles` property.
 Typically, this property is used for passing files into a task from a FILE input or a file output from an earlier task.
 Despite this, we can still use it for writing the file inline by using a pipe, allowing us to get the same benefits as the dedicated plugins.
 We will still run the same command as if the file was a namespace file.
 Another thing to note is we don’t need to use the `namespaceFiles` property because we’re using the `inputFiles` property to specify files available.